matrix-org/synapse/docs/jwt.md

 ## How to test JWT as a developer

-Although JSON Web Tokens are typically generated from an external server, the examples below use [PyJWT](https://pyjwt.readthedocs.io/en/latest/) directly.
+Although JSON Web Tokens are typically generated from an external server, the example below uses a locally generated JWT.

 1. Configure Synapse with JWT logins, note that this example uses a pre-shared secret and an algorithm of HS256: